Severesix907/caeser.py/README.md

 # Ceaser's Cipher
-- In this project, our aim is to design and implement a robust encryption and decryption system.
+- In this project [Caeser Code](caesar.py), our aim is to design and implement a robust encryption and decryption system.
 Our program will offer the functionality to encode text using a secure encryption algorithm, rendering the original content unreadable to anyone without the proper decryption key.
 The encryption process will involve converting the input text into a format that is indecipherable without the corresponding decryption method.

 To ensure the security of the encoded data, we will employ industry-standard encryption techniques, making it virtually impossible for unauthorized parties to access the original content.
 Additionally, our system will provide users with a seamless decryption experience, allowing them to easily retrieve the original text from the encoded form using the decryption key.